Innovation Studies

 interactions in Dutch animal sciences

-investigates the effects of the changing institutional environment on academic research
+This paper investigates the effects of the changing institutional

-practices in the case of Dutch animal sciences.
-The two most important changes
+environment on academic research practices in the case of Dutch animal

-in the Dutch agricultural research system in the past few decades have been
+system in the past few decades have been shifts in the available funding and

-analysis shows that these have only stimulated interactions with societal
+the rise of performance evaluations.
+Our analysis shows that these have only

-stakeholders in fields where this helped to sustain a basic research agenda.
-In
+stimulated interactions with societal stakeholders in fields where this helped

-other fields there turns out to be a tension between satisfying the needs of
+to sustain a basic research agenda.
+In other fields there turns out to be a

-application-oriented funding sources and reaching high scores on evaluations
+and reaching high scores on evaluations that are dominated by bibliometric

 Neil Thompson and Erik Stam

-Dynamics and Innovation: SME innovation in the
+Macroeconomic Dynamics and Innovation: SME innovation in the

-innovations to macroeconomic growth (Plosser (1989); Freeman and Perez (1988);
+(radical) innovations to macroeconomic growth (Plosser (1989); Freeman and

-Mansfield (1983); Mensch (1979); Jovanovic and Lach (1997); Giedeman and Simons
+Perez (1988); Mansfield (1983); Mensch (1979); Jovanovic and Lach (1997);

-(2004)).
-Moreover, policy-maker tend to assume a “one-size-fits-all” stimulus
+(see Heger (2004)).
+Moreover, policy-maker tend to assume a “one-size-fits-all”

-innovativeness results in different effects from the macro-economy.
+industry innovativeness results in different effects from the macro-economy.
 Therefore,

 our main research question asks to what extent and how do macroeconomic